Udollfusi/Udollfusi.github.io/content/bg3/melee weapons/index.md

 ## Polearms

-Here's a [screenshot](Cephalopocalypse%20final%20polearms.png) from the end of [The BEST POLEARMS](https://www.youtube.com/watch?v=GunWjIpdxb0).
+Here's an [annotated screenshot](Cephalopocalypse%20final%20polearms%20annotated.png) from the end of [The BEST POLEARMS](https://www.youtube.com/watch?v=GunWjIpdxb0).
 Spears are versatile simple weapons.
 Glaives, halberds, and pikes are two-handed martial weapons.

 ### "S" Tier